Sunday, September 29, 2024

 The show was directed by Toriumi Hasayuki, one of the founders of Studio Pierrot.
 His directing credits include Uchuu no Kishi Tekkaman, Hurricane Polymar, The Mysterious Cities of Gold, The Wonderful Adventures of Nils, Area 88, and the first Ultraman series.

 I was attracted to this project in the distant past; hard to say why (although I'm a sucker for "reincarnation romance" anime).
 When a second-hand laserdisc became available in Japan, I bought it.
 Our local media maven ripped it on the Domesday Duplicator and encoded it.
-However, no translator was available, and Orphan eventually it released in raw form.
+However, no translator was available, and Orphan eventually released it in raw form.
 Fortunately, Perevodildo picked it up.
 He translated and timed.
 He also found the English translation of the source novel, which helped fill in missing pieces of the plot.
 Yume translation checked (thanks, MartyMcflies).
 I edited and typeset (very little).
 ImAWasteOfHair, Topper3000, and Uchuu QCed.

 So I'm quite chuffed that Michite Kuru Toki no Mukou ni is available to an English-speaking audience after more than 30 years.
 It has lively characters and a vast sweep that make its romance plot compelling, at least to me.
 You can get the show from the usual torrent site or from IRC bot Orphan|Arutha in channels #nibl or #news on irc.rizon.net.